The DON’Ts and DO’s complete guide.

 • Do tip 10% at restaurants.

-• Do bring a gift for your dinner/party hosts, such as flowers, candy, pastries, chocolate, or a bottle of wine.
-When receive a gift, open it right away and show how happy you are.
+• Do bring a gift for your dinner/party hosts, such as flowers, candy, pastries, chocolate, or a bottle of Argentine wine.
+When receiving a gift, open it right away and show how happy you are.

-• Do try yerba mate, which is a national drink and a cultural ritual as well.
+• Do try yerba mate, which is a national drink of Argentina and a cultural ritual as well.
 The mate is passed clockwise and shared as a sign of friendship.

 • Do learn to dance the tango or at least watch others dance it.
 Dress nicely, no jeans, sneakers, or other too casual attire.